emarti22/Active-Directory-Lab/README.md

 Active Directory home lab demonstrating Windows Server administration, user management, DNS, DHCP, and Group Policy.
 # Goals
 ### Set up a domain controller with Active Directory, DHCP, and DNS.
-### Disable the control panel and command prompt on client machines logged in as one of 1000 users in an Organizational Group called _USERS using Group Policy.
+### Disable the control panel for members of an Organizational Group called _USERS using Group Policy, and a message for any user who logs onto a PC in the Organizational Group called _USERS Workstations.
+Users and hosts not in either group will be unaffected.

 # Details and screenshots
 ### Domain Controller DC01 and its services: